Classification: Original Motion Picture Soundtrack

 NOTE: According to Ellis Nassour’s book on the show’s creation, Rock Opera, the ensemble vocals for the film soundtrack were pre-recorded in England by other unknown vocalists; it has also since emerged that some dubbing of actors with poor English occurred, Norman Jewison in particular recounting an instance of dubbing the old man in the “Peter’s Denial” scene on the commentary track of the Special Edition DVD.
 It is noteworthy perhaps for this reason that only the leads are credited in the album’s liner notes.
-As JCS Zone is unaware of the names of any of these people (or the truth of Nassour’s account; discrepancies and errors have been noted in the book before), please note that this is merely the cast as listed in the film’s credits, and may not necessarily reflect the voices heard on the album (aside, of course, from the leads).
+As JCS Zone is unaware of the names of any of these people, please note that this is merely the cast as listed in the film’s credits, and may not necessarily reflect the voices heard on the album (aside, of course, from the leads).
 This list also does not include the leads from the French dub, who are noted in passing below.

 Jesus of Nazareth…………Ted Neeley

 Judas Iscariot…………Carl Anderson